YashavantGarje/github-demo/README.md

 # github-demo
-A simple demo repositary to show the basic git workflow.
+A simple demo repository to show the basic git workflow.